 Welcome to Beech Class

-Beech class is taught by Miss Harris.
-Mrs Ellis is the teaching assistant.
+Beech Class is taught by Miss Harris with Mrs Ellis in class supporting.

 As each class is now having daily PE lessons, pupils should come into school with their kit every day.
 As we are hitting colder months, please ensure your child has appropriate PE kit and layers to wear outside.